Mrflaxe/Mrflaxe/README.md

-## Hello, I'm Dmitriy - aka Mrflaxe or Mrflaxe_dev  👋
+## Hello, my name is Dima - aka Mrflaxe or Mrflaxe_dev  👋

-### I'm a Game Developer and a bit more Java Developer.
+### I'm Java Developer.

-- Recently I created my implementation of Rust building in Minecraft!
-- Now I work on a custom generation plugin for Minecraft.
+- I am currently working on a Rust game server in Minecraft.

 ### Connect with me: